jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

                            int8_t retries);
 ```

-### 5.6.2 Event Notification definition
+## 6.2 Event Notification

 The Event Notification mechanism is implemented with a function callback.
-As expected, the callback is supposed to be implemented by the upper layer.
+The callback function is supposed to be implemented by the upper layer.

 The callback signature, the events and their expected behavior are defined
 in the following block: